MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-phone-system-auto-attendants.md

 ### Dial by Name

 Dial by Name is a feature of an auto attendant that is also known as directory search.
 It enables the people who call your auto attendant to use voice (speech recognition) or their phone keypad (DTMF) responses to enter a full or partial name to search company's directory, locate the person, and then have the call transferred to them.
 Users you wish to have located and reached using Dial by Name **aren't required to have a phone number or have Calling Plans assigned to them, but they must have a Phone System license if they are online users, or Enterprise Voice enabled for Skype for Business Server users**.
 Dial by Name will even be able to find and transfer calls to Microsoft Teams users who are hosted in different countries or regions for multi-national organizations.
+Given the prerequisites involved, you explicitly enable Dial by Name in an auto attendant.

-### Maximum directory size
+#### Maximum directory size

-There is no limit on the Active Directory size for which Dial by Name is supported when using the phone keypad to search for entering partial or full names (FirstName + LastName, and also LastName + FirstName).
-However, the maximum name list size that a single auto attendant can support using name recognition with speech is 80,000 users.
+There is no limit on the number of Active Directory users  Dial by Name can support when a caller uses the phone keypad to search for a person.
+A caller can enter partial or full names (FirstName + LastName, and also LastName + FirstName).
+The maximum name list size that a single auto attendant can support using speech recognition is 80,000 users.

 |Input type|Search format|Maximum number of users in an organization|
 |:-----|:-----|:-----|